matthewcsimpson/Solar-System-Hackathon-Backend/readme.md

 this project was originally built as part of a #DearJuniorDev Hackahon, in which each team had a week to build a web app that teaches about the solar system.

+You can see & access this api here: <https://solar-system-hackathon-backend.herokuapp.com>

 ## Instructions to run locally

 1. Clone this project to your computer.